Daniele Ranzoni: Biography

 Ranzoni is essentially a portrait painter.
 In facts, he became the artist of the international milieu of aristocratic expats that gathered around Lake Maggiore in the 1870s and 1880s.
 Living between Milan and his native Intra, he had a liaison with Ada Troubetzkoy, an American opera singer who had married Prince Pierre Troubetzkoy, scion of an important Russian family.
 She was mother of three boys, whose artistic education she entrusted to Ranzoni.
 Two of these pupils became artists, Paul Troubetzkoy, the internationally renowned Belle Époque sculptor and Pierre, the society painter.
 Ada had introduced Ranzoni of the privileged society who frequented Lake Maggiore.
 He became their painter and owing to their connections he was invited to England where he spent two years as painter of the English gentry (1878/1879).

 Upon his return, he had to face the demise of the cosmopolitan society which he had portrayed with so much insight.
-In Milan, after the death of Cremona (July 1878), the Scapigliatura of the street happenings and of the endless debates in the “Osterie “was but a memory.
-On Lake Maggiore Villa Ada had been sold and the separation of the couple was destroying the family of Ranzoni’s ex pupils.
-Around Lake Maggiore the expats were returning home, unable to resist the global economic crisis defined as “Long Depression” (1873-1896) in the Anglo-Saxon world, to differentiate it from the “Great Depression” of the 1930s.
+In Milan, after the death of Cremona (July 1878), the Scapigliatura of the street happenings and of the endless debates in the "Osterie" was but a memory.
+On Lake Maggiore Villa Ada had been sold and the separation of the couple was destroying the family of Ranzoni’s ex-pupils.
+Around Lake Maggiore the expats were returning home, unable to resist the global economic crisis defined as "Long Depression" (1873–1896) in the Anglo-Saxon world, to differentiate it from the “Great Depression” of the 1930s.
 Bankruptcies and suicides were a daily occurrence.
 From 1880 to 1885 Ranzoni produced his most important works.
 Aware of the progressive destruction of his world, he reacted with a feverish activity accompanied by despair.
-A mental breakdown occurred and he was forcefully committed to the Psychiatric Hospital of Novara where he remained from March, 22 to May 6, 1885.
+A mental breakdown occurred and he was forcefully committed to the Psychiatric Hospital of Novara where he remained from March 22 to May 6, 1885.
 As if mental illness had intensified the acuteness of his vision, this tormented period (just before and immediately after the hospitalization) corresponds to the acme in Ranzoni’s evolution.
-He died on October 29, 1889.
-The rare works produced between 1885 and his death, owing to their expressionist intensity are among the most moving of the late Nineteenth century.
+He died on October 29, 1889, in Intra.
+The rare works produced between 1885 and his death, owing to their expressionist intensity are among the most moving of the late nineteenth century.
 They have become abstract creations in which the paint is spare to maximum and color reduced to two tones, or at time, simply to a chromatic scale of on tone, a palette of grays, whose nuances suggest not only the fleeting quality of light but also the estrangement of the artist in front of his sitter.